-- the overall objectives of the grant opportunity - the evidence provided to demonstrate how your project contributes to meeting those objectives - the relative value of the grant sought.
+the overall objectives of the grant opportunity

+- the evidence provided to demonstrate how your project contributes to meeting those objectives - the relative value of the grant sought.

 We refer your application to the Cooperative Research Centres Advisory Committee, an independent and diverse committee of experts that reports to Industry Innovation and Science Australia, an independent statutory board.
 You can find details on the current composition of Industry Innovation and Science Australia and its committees including the Cooperative Research Centres Advisory Committee on industry.gov.au.
-The committee may also seek additional advice from independent technical experts, including relevant Commonwealth departments, agencies and Industry Growth Centres.
+The committee may also seek additional advice from independent technical experts, including relevant Commonwealth departments and agencies.

-The committee will assess your application against the assessment criteria and compare it to other eligible applications in the funding round before recommending which projects to fund.
+The committee will assess your application against the assessment criteria and compare it to other eligible applications in a funding round before providing advice as to which projects to fund.